Research

 Psychiatric Rehabilitation

-Housing for people with mental health problems - For several years now I have worked on empirical and theoretical projects that analyse the best way of solving housing problems in mental health care.
-Together with collaborators from Zurich University Hospital we are currently conducting a randomized trial and an observational study on this topic.
-The results from the Zurich RCT have been published already.
-I was also involved in a similar observational study with collaborators in Bielefeld, Germany.
-Both studies suggest that housing settings do not make a difference in terms of health and social outcomes so that - also from a health care perspective - service users should have the choice about the place to live.
+Housing for people with mental health problems - For several years, I have been involved in empirical and theoretical projects on the question of how best to organise housing for people with mental health problems.
+Together with colleagues at the Psychiatric University Hospital Zurich, we have conducted a randomised trial and an observational study on this question.
+The results of the Zurich RCT and the comparison of the RCT and the observational study have been published.
+I was also involved in a similar observational study in Bielefeld, Germany.
+Our studies suggest that the residential settings do not produce differences in terms of social and health indicators, so users should choose where and how they want to live - also from a healthcare perspective.
+I am very pleased that many aspects of our research could be implemented in the further development of the residential services for people with mental health problems at UPD Bern.

 Mental health care during the pandemic - With collaborators from across Switzerland I have recently proposed changes in the mental health care system that aim a adapting the care to the pandemic situation and its aftermath.